vld090/CSARCH2-Simulation-Project/README.md

     Block Size (always in words): 2 words
     MM: 20 blocks
     CMS: 4 blocks
-    Program Flow: 1,7,5,0,2,1,5,6,5,2,2,0
+    Program Flow: 1,7,5,0,2,1,5,6,5,2,2,0 blocks

 ![Output-01](essential-imgs/Output-01.png)

-These are the results from the app which are consistent with the manual paper-and-pen computation below.
+The results above are consistent with the manual paper-and-pen computation below.
 ![Test-Case-01](essential-imgs/Test-Case-01.jpeg)

 ### Case #2
 The user's inputs are in WORDS; specifically, the Main Memory Size (MM), Cache Memory Size (CMS), and Program Flow.
-If the aforementioned parameters are in words, word-to-block conversion will be done for the input values [See Formula for Word-To-Block](#Formulas Used)
+If the aforementioned parameters are in words, word-to-block conversion will be done for the input values [See Formula for Word-To-Block](#formulas-used)

     Memory Access Time: 10ns